Dnyaneshwar-Wadje/Superstore-Exploratory-Data-Analysis-/README.md

 This project dives into a detailed exploratory data analysis (EDA) of the **Superstore dataset**, using **pandas**, **seaborn**, and **matplotlib**.
 The focus was on uncovering meaningful insights around customer orders, sales trends, and profit performance.

 ---
+## 🎯 Project Objective

+The objective of this project is to explore the Superstore dataset using Python to uncover actionable business insights.
+By analyzing patterns in orders, sales, and profits across product categories, customer segments, and regions,
+the aim is to support smarter decision-making in areas such as **inventory planning**, **marketing strategies**, and **regional performance optimization**.

 ## 🔍 Project Structure